margaal/a_star_python/README.md

 # A* search algorithm
   This repo contains the implementation of A* search algorithm.
-As a reminder, this is the best algorithm in many cases to find the best first path from a source to target in a graph for example.
+As a reminder, this is the best algorithm in many cases to find the best first path from a source to any target in a graph for example.
 For more information, see https://en.wikipedia.org/wiki/A*_search_algorithm

 # Case study
-  I apply A* search algorithm to determine a best first path from Arad to Bucharest based on this map.
+  I use A* search algorithm to determine a best first path from Arad to Bucharest based on this map.

   ![Cities map](https://github.com/margaal/a_star_python/blob/master/map_roumania.JPG)